slovink/terraform-azure-monitor/README.md

   go test -run Test
 ```

+# Examples
+For detailed examples on how to use this module, please refer to the [example](https://github.com/slovink/terraform-azure-monitor/tree/master/_example) directory within this repository.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/slovink/terraform-azure-monitor/blob/master/LICENSE) file for details.